gozdeorhan/MLandCustomerSegmentation/README.md

 In addition, a customer segmentation is done.
 It is seen that the customers who made the term deposit commitment is mostly in cluster number 1 and 2, thus they can be more inclined to buy new products!
 Focusing on group 1 and 2 may be more profitable for clients.

-- An PDF file regarding the outputs are uploaded as a seperate files for convenience.
+- A PDF file regarding the outputs are uploaded as a seperate files for convenience.
 - There are number of plots at the end of output files after NNET algorithm.